 We take time to look at one more thing that God says in Patty’s verses to encourage us and help us understand.

-This is an amazing shift of wording from 1:8.
+This is an amazing shift of wording from 2 Corinthians 1:8.
 There the suffering was a terrible weight.
 Here the reward to come is a great weight of glory.
-There the suffering was called "out of measure."
-Here the very same phrase (in the original) is applied to the reward: "a far more exceeding and eternal weight of glory."
-And to our dismay, the suffering that was called "heavy" and "out of measure" and "above strength," is called here "light" and "momentary."
-To the apostle, It is all a matter of comparison.
+There Paul said in his suffering that he was “utterly burdened” or out of measure.
+Here the very same phrase (in the original) is applied to the reward: “an eternal weight of glory beyond all comparison.”
+And to our dismay, the suffering that was “heavy” and “out of measure” and “above strength” is called here “light” and “momentary.”
+To the apostle, it is all a matter of comparison.

 But the point is this: Patty’s suffering was working for her an exceeding and eternal weight of glory.
 This is the purpose of it all beyond this life.

 And if you ask: Will her reward be greater than mine because she suffered more?
 My answer is: I don’t know all the factors that go into God’s reckoning of ever-increasing eternal joy.
 What I know is this: last Tuesday morning, Patty’s suffering was working for her an eternal weight of glory.
 That is what God says.